mikejonestechno/investment-analytics/pages/inflation-and-interest-rates.md

 Since the mid 1990s inflation has been reasonably stable, staying close to the RBA target inflation rate of 2 to 3 percent for over twenty five years.

-> The data suggests that forecasts of invesments should have reasonable confidence using a baseline inflation of 2% to 3% with some uncertainty or risk that inflation could peak higher.
+> The data suggests reasonable confidence using a baseline inflation of 2% to 3% with some uncertainty or risk that inflation could peak higher.

 ![](images/inflation-and-interest-rates.png)